Skip to content

 Welcome!
 If you're viewing this, it means that you are likely interested in contributing to the project.
 That's marvelous!

-The following is a set of guidelines for contributing to igir.
+The following is a set of guidelines for contributing to Igir.
 These guidelines are published in order to clarify expectations and reduce potential conflict of opinions.

 Feature requests & bug reports